Free Lunch for Gait Recognition: A Novel Relation Descriptor: Introduction

-In this work, we draw wisdom from human beings: \textbf{human nature is the ensemble of social relations} instead of abstraction inherent in every single individual \cite{jaggar1983feminist}.
-This philosophical point of view provides a new perspective on recognition.
-Intuitively, providing relation descriptions within a whole group, such as 'tallest person among them', makes it easier to identify a person compared to just giving an inherent feature like "7 feet tall".
-This kind of description presents the composite relationships of a person rather than just individual traits.
-Inspired by it, we assume that gait goes beyond just an aggregation of individual features; it can also be expressed through the relationships with the gait features of others.
+In this work, we draw wisdom from human beings: \textbf{human nature is the ensemble of social relations} \cite{jaggar1983feminist}.
+This philosophical point of view provides a new perspective on gait recognition.
+Gait features are sensitive to many covariant factors such as viewpoints and clothing, resulting in challenges of reducing intra-identity variations \cite{wang2023causal, gaitview}.
+Thus, capturing the accurate features under different conditions becomes difficult.
+Intuitively, providing a relation descriptor within a whole group, such as ``tallest person among them", sometimes makes it easier to identify a person than just giving an inherent feature like ``7 feet tall".
+Inspired by it, we assume that gait goes beyond just an aggregation of individual features, and it can also be expressed through the relationships with the gait features of others.
 These relationships may involve aspects of similarity, dissimilarity, common traits, \etc, reflecting patterns and variations of gait within a population.
-As shown in \cref{fig:intro}, with several preselected person's gaits as anchored references, other gaits can be described as a distribution of differences/similarities with these anchored reference gaits.
+As shown in \Cref{fig:intro}, gait features can be described by the difference/similarity relationships with the several pre-selected people's \textbf{G}ait \textbf{A}nchors (GAs).

-To get a relation description, a set of anchored gaits should be first determined.
-Therefore, \textit{we rethink the role of the classifier by reinterpreting its weights as the well-defined gait prototype for each person in the training set, essentially serving as anchored gaits (AGs).} Hence, a person's gait can be re-expressed by the relations between its extracted feature and the well-defined anchored gaits.
-To be specific, the normalized dot product of gait features and anchored gaits represents similarities \cite{cossimclass} distribution, constructing a new \textbf{Relation Descriptor} (RD).
-Each dimension of RD indicates the similarity of gait features to a specific AG.
-Since the weights in the classifier denote the well-defined gait feature in the training set, RD can be seen as a projection of gait features in these semantic directions.
-In essence, \textit{the RD offers a holistic perspective that leverages the collective knowledge stored within the classifier's weights.} Thereby, RD brings two natural benefits: 1) emphasizing meaningful features instead of noise and 2) more robust and generalizable ability.
+To get a relation descriptor, a set of GAs should be first determined.
+A good set of GAs should contain various gait patterns.
+For instance, if we select all GAs with similar body shapes and postures, the relation descriptor loses its discriminative capacity since it fails to reflect distinct features of gait.
+In our work, we innovatively find that the weights in the classifier are suitable for severing as GAs by reinterpreting it as \textit{the well-defined gait prototypes of different people in the training set}.
+Hence, the projection of a gait embedding onto these prototypes can be used as a representation that describes their relationships.
+Specifically, the normalized dot product of gait features and GAs generates a distribution of similarities, constructing a new \textbf{Relation Descriptor} (RD).
+Essentially, \textit{RD offers a holistic perspective that leverages the collective knowledge stored within the classifier's weights.} In principle, we find RD brings two benefits: 1) emphasizing meaningful features instead of noise and 2) enhancing robustness and generalizability.